 Once one of the grander thoroughfares downtown, these days Avenida Lavalleja seems a little hit & miss.
 Blocky, mid-20th century buildings compete with modern high-rises while a few remnants from 100 years ago struggle to hang on.
 Two treats are the former shops of Tiendas Introzzi (now used to house the Dirección Nacional del Medio Ambiente) & the 1936 curves of the Edificio Güelfi, a highlight for Racionalista fans:

 Just west of Avenida Lavalleja sits the grand Estación Central General Artigas.
 Strategically located near the center of Montevideo & next to one section of the port, the 1897 station used to be a huge hub of activity.
-In 1988, service stopped—passengers disembarked at an earlier stop—and the station became a concert venue (even for Duran Duran!).
+In 1988, service stopped —passengers would disembark at an earlier stop— and the station became a concert venue (even for Duran Duran!).
 In later years, service resumed, stopped again, resumed, etc. Currently closed & with homeless people taking shelter where they can, the lack of use of this gorgeous building is a big urban fail for the city.

 Continuing around the Palacio Legislativo, Casa Soler attracts attention with its giant, vertical dome.
 Built in 1930 in a privileged location, the ex-department store serves as a reminder of the commercial plans for the neighborhood that never really materialized.
 Today the Corte Electoral uses the building… sorry for the poor photos.
 Definitely the wrong time of day, but you get an idea of how massive that dome is.
 Nearby sits the lovely but rather worse-for-wear medical school.